ojas-kanotra/pwn.college_ojas/All_New_Learnings.md

 # Compact Linux Cheat-sheet: Real Examples & Forgotten Tips

-**arguments**
-Arguments are the inputs you provide to commands, separated by spaces.
-They tell the command what to act on or how to behave.
-Example: `ls -l /tmp` lists files in `/tmp` with details.
-Use quotes for arguments with spaces: `grep "hello world" file.txt`.
-Arguments can be filenames, options, or patterns, and are essential for customizing command behavior.

-**absolute-paths**
+**cd**
+`cd` changes your current working directory, letting you navigate the filesystem.
+Example: `cd /var/log` moves to system logs; `cd ..` goes up one level. `cd -` toggles between last two directories.
+Mastering `cd` is key for efficient movement and file management in the shell.

+- **Absolute-paths**
     Absolute paths begin with `/` and point to a location from the root of the filesystem, making them unambiguous.
     Example: `/usr/bin/python3` runs Python from anywhere, regardless of your current directory.
     Use absolute paths when you need to reference files or executables reliably across scripts and commands.

-**explicit-relative (./)**
+- **Explicit-relative (./)**
     Explicit relative paths use `./` or `../` to specify files or executables relative to your current directory.
     Example: `./script.sh` runs a script in the current folder; `../program` accesses one level up.
     This avoids confusion with similarly named files elsewhere and ensures you run the intended file.

-**home (~)**
+- **Home (~)**
     The tilde `~` represents your home directory, a shortcut for user-specific files and folders.
     Example: `cd ~/Downloads` quickly navigates to your Downloads folder from anywhere.
     Useful for scripts and commands that need to work across different user accounts.

-**cd**
-`cd` changes your current working directory, letting you navigate the filesystem.
-Example: `cd /var/log` moves to system logs; `cd ..` goes up one level. `cd -` toggles between last two directories.
-Mastering `cd` is key for efficient movement and file management in the shell.

 **ls**
 `ls` lists files and directories, with options to control format and sorting.